Tag Archive for: communications

 By the time we landed at the Youth Ministries’ Center we were already heavily using technology to promote our Armenian Christian faith.
 We were a regular feature on the Glendale TV show produced by Vatche Mangassarian.
 We originally came on as a guest and soon it was obvious that we needed our own platform.
 Vatche provided the technical side and I provided the content.
 We produced weekly shows promoting the Armenian Church, via the St. Gregory the Illuminator Church in Pasadena.
 Talin Kazanjian produced these shows and Tamar Papirian Khatchadourian was the commentator while I gave the spiritual message.
 Each show was presented in Armenian and English which was a novelty in the Glendale market, and arguable, still is.

-From there, we were approached by Japonica Partners in New Jersey.
+From there, we were approached by Japonica Partners in New York.
 They asked us to produce and broadcast the Divine Liturgy on the Internet.
 The first official Epostle broadcast took place on Easter Sunday, April 23, 2000.
 With the same team of Talin and Tamar.
 By today’s standards, our systems were primitive, we extended cables and couplers to modems and phone lines and simulcast the traditional Armenian Divine Liturgy with overdubbed English explanation.
 It worked!

 I will never forget the note I received the day after Easter: Thank you for the Easter Broadcast.
 This was the first year that my father was going to miss Easter service because of his failing health.
 That morning, he wore his suit, cleaned up, shaved and sat in front of my computer and listened to the entire service, from end to end.
 He received the blessing.
 Christ is Risen!